gkujawski/design-system-simple/README.md

 Use this JSON to update all components and design tokens.
 I also need you to distribute the component files into specific directories, in a structure that will be used in Storybook (e.g., /src/components).
 Important: remember that Storybook uses "stories" to showcase the components in different states.
 You'll need to create .stories.js, .stories.jsx, .stories.ts, or .stories.tsx files alongside your component files.
 ```

 After six debug builds, we achieved the desired structure.
 Final dependency fixes were made with a few vibe coding sessions in the Gemini CLI.
 This way, it is ready to be worked on and polished in the Storybook, a frontend workshop for building UI components and pages in isolation.
-It helps designers develop and share hard-to-reach states and edge cases without needing to run your whole app.
+It helps designers develop and share hard-to-reach states and edge cases without needing to run the whole app.

 ## Installation